42wim/asallow/README.md

 Config file as a [main] section and multivalue allow, ASN or country statements.
 Any combination works.

 * allow=range|ip

-  specify an IPv4 or IPv6 ip address or CIDR range.
+  Specify an IPv4 or IPv6 ip address or CIDR range.
   This will always be added to the ipset AS_allow or AS_allow6 (for IPv6)

 * ASN=AS number

-  specify an AS number.
+  Specify an AS number.
   Ranges (currently) announced by this AS will be added to the ipset AS_allow or AS_allow6 (for IPv6) (AS number: see http://en.wikipedia.org/wiki/Autonomous_System_(Internet))

 * country=country code

   2-digit ISO-3166 country code.
   Ranges (currently) associated with the selected country will be added to the ipset AS_allow or AS_allow6 (for IPv6)

 ### Example configuration
 ```